commschamp/CommsDSL-Specification/frames/checksum.md

 class / function name when the calculation functionality needs to be invoked.

 #### Calculation Area
-The **custom** layer definition must also specify the layers data of which is used to calculate the checksum.
-It is done using **from** preperty that is expected to specify name of the layer where checksum calculation starts.
+The **custom** layer definition must also specify the layers, data of which is used to calculate the checksum.
+It is done using **from** property that is expected to specify name of the layer where checksum calculation starts.
 ```
 <?xml version="1.0" encoding="UTF-8"?>